All Episodes

 Well, he did.

-Yes, he did later in the Apollo Soyuz test mission.
+Yes, he did later in the Apollo-Soyuz test mission.

 Enough, enough.

-Stop me, stop me now.
+Stop me now.

-Now Ham's little monkey space suit kept him alive.
+Now, Ham's little monkey spacesuit kept him alive.

-You know Ham lived to 1983.
+You know, Ham lived to 1983.

 How long did chimps live?

-I don't know, is that a long time?
+Is that a long time?

 1956 to 1983.